Cyprus - Country Commercial Guide

 Executive Summary

-Cyprus is the eastern-most member of the European Union (EU), situated at the crossroads of three continents – Europe, Africa, and Asia – and thus occupies a strategic place in the Eastern Mediterranean region.
+Situated at the crossroads of three continents – Europe, Africa, and Asia – Cyprus occupies a strategic place in the Eastern Mediterranean region.

-The Republic of Cyprus (ROC) eagerly welcomes foreign direct investment (FDI).
+The Republic of Cyprus (ROC), the eastern-most member of the European Union (EU), actively seeks and eagerly welcomes foreign direct investment (FDI).
 The ROC is a member of the eurozone.
 English is widely spoken.
 The legal system is based on UK common law.
 Legal and accounting services for foreign investors are highly developed.
-Invest Cyprus, an independent, government-funded entity, aggressively promotes investment in the traditional sectors of shipping, tourism, banking, and financial and professional services.
+Invest Cyprus, an independent, government-funded entity, aggressively promotes investment in the traditional shipping, tourism, banking, and financial and professional services sectors.
 Newer sectors for FDI include energy, film production, investment funds, education, research & development, information technology, and regional headquartering.
-The discovery of significant hydrocarbon deposits in Cyprus’s Exclusive Economic Zone (and in the surrounding Eastern Mediterranean region) has driven major new FDI by multinational companies in recent years.
+The discovery of significant hydrocarbon deposits in the ROC’s claimed Exclusive Economic Zone (and in the surrounding Eastern Mediterranean region) has driven major new FDI by multinational companies in recent years.